Denim shorts in winter: Express, Gap stores glutted with prior seasons' goods

 After receiving holiday items too late for 2021, the retailers also began ordering seasonal items earlier in 2022 to avoid supply-chain mishaps, but found themselves struggling with lower demand from customers strained by rising costs of gas and groceries.

+"We are already working to realign our assortments based on customer purchasing behavior, re-calibrate our opening price points, and address opportunities in our women's business," Express Chief Executive Officer Tim Baxter said on an analyst call.

+The company, which was offering holiday discounts of 30%-50% online and in-store earlier this week, said inventories were up 10% in the third quarter and would improve towards the end of the year.

-Express, which reports third-quarter earnings on Thursday, saw total inventory increase 29.9% year-over-year in the second quarter and 40% in the first, after bringing in late holiday merchandise.
+Total inventories were up 30% in the second quarter and 40% in the first, after it brought in late holiday merchandise.
 Sequined blazers and pants from last holiday season are now on store floors, Express told investors in November.

-Express on Tuesday offered online and some in-store holiday sales with 30%-50% off on all items, with an extra 50% off on clearance items such as cami tops and animal print maxi dresses.
-The sales come months after the company said it would offer more promotions to clear inventory.
+Deals since October and over Thanksgiving weekend were up in both frequency and discounting depth, including from clothing retailers, according to research from Jane Hali & Associates.
+Some started promoting at higher levels earlier than last year.

 General apparel was the most discounted category between Thanksgiving through Cyber Monday, according to Salesforce data on Tuesday, with discounts averaging about 34%.